yhwang0123/3D_House_Project/README.md

 ### Research

-1. understand the DTM and DSM file
+1. understand the geo data in DTM and DSM file
 2. get to know the realtionship of CHM(The Canopy Height Model) with DTM and DSM
 3. explore the libraries which can be used to deal with the GEO data
-*  glob - to search all file with the same extension
 * rasterio - read and write GEOTIFF format file
-* rioarray - rasterio xarray extension (xarray - working with labelled multi-dimensional arrays)
+* rioarray(rasterio xarray extension) - working with labelled multi-dimensional arrays)
-* imageio - read and write image data
 * plotly - plot 3D objects
 * Mayavi - provide easy and interactive visualization of 3D data